tgvaughan/pitchfork/README.md

 To do this, proceed as for any other BEAST analysis, but select the Beta coalescent tree prior from the priors panel.
-The resulting analysis XML will perform Bayesian phylogenetic inference under this model, jointly inferring the effective population size Nₑ and the α parameter.
+The resulting analysis XML will perform Bayesian phylogenetic inference under this model, jointly inferring the effective population size Nₑ and the α parameter of the beta distribution.

 License
 -------